 Gallery of Dragon Type

 Dragon type are Digimon with unusually high base attack Power as well as several effects that tend to raise power as much as or higher than Options, usually for staying within Dragon typing.
-They sport lower HP than average and no Drain or Crash.
+They sport lower HP than average and virtually no Drain or Crash.
 There’s a small amount of First Attack and attack-type control.
 Overall, they tend to branch into other colors very well even when ignoring the numerous dual-types.

 Gallery of Jungle Type